Charged with unemployment insurance (EDD) fraud? We can help.

 you face a felony, punishable by the same penalties you face for being convicted of UI benefits fraud.23

 Penal Code 472 PC California's law against forging, counterfeiting, or possessing a fraudulent public seal is also a wobbler, punishable by up to three years in county jail and a maximum $10,000 fine.

 If you forge or counterfeit a public seal -- for example, on a forged or counterfeit UI application -- prosecutors could additionally charge you with this offense.24

 Call us for help.

-If you or loved one is charged with unemployment insurance fraud and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with unemployment insurance fraud and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 California's Employment Development Department webiste -- Provides information about California's unemployment insurance program for employees as well as employers.